hsablonniere/markleft/labs-md/think-tank.md

 * Create a file named `mouse-turret.js` and add some code to detect mouse move events.
 * Try to find a way to get the coordinates of the tank and of the mouse pointer using the same reference point.
+* You have everything you need to retrieve this coordinates with the same reference with `thinkTank`.
 * Try to compute the angle in radiants and use the `thinkTank` to rotate the turret.
 * The turrent should point to the mouse pointer.